laryn/views_distinct/README.txt

 module from helping a lot of people.
 Still, they may cause odd behavior, so it's best if folks know about them:

+    1) Pager counts and the number of rows displayed are incorrect when filtering (removing) duplicates, and aggregation cannot aggregate fields from outside the scope of each page, since each page only has access to the rows on that page.
+This is a known issue without a fix for now.
+      Results won't be scrambled, but fewer-than-expected results may show up on pagers; please test the outcome and choose if the pager is worth the oddness.
-    1) Output (HTML) caching is not supported when the field is Filtered/Aggregated on its rendered value.
+    2) Output (HTML) caching is not supported when the field is Filtered/Aggregated on its rendered value.
 If output caching is enabled on the View, don't enable post-render filtering/aggregation.
 This does not affect Views query caching, which works.
-    2) Filtering out results does not update the pager, even in hook_views_post_execute() when unset()ing entries $view->results.
+    3) Filtering out results does not update the pager, even in hook_views_post_execute() when unset()ing entries $view->results.

 MAINTAINERS